merlyescalona/ucsc-eeb-intro2comptools/week_03/README.md

 ## Windows

 There are also a couple of ways to install Git on Windows:
 - The most official build is available for download on the Git website.
-Some of you already download it on [Week_00](https://github.com/merlyescalona/ucsc-eeb-intro2comptools/tree/master/week_00#using-git-for-windows).
-Just go to https://git-scm.com/download/win and the download will start automatically.
+Some of you already download it on [week_00](https://github.com/merlyescalona/ucsc-eeb-intro2comptools/tree/master/week_00#using-git-for-windows).
 - Another easy way to get Git installed is by installing GitHub Desktop.
-The installer includes a command line version of `git` as well as the graphical user interface (GUI).
+The installer includes a command line version of `git` as well as the GUI.
 You can download this from the [GitHub Desktop website](https://desktop.github.com/).

 ## Verify that your git installation was successful